ConnorStew/plant-water-monitor/README.md

 I had an old raspberry pi lying around so I decided to turn it into a water monitor for my plants.

-This code is deployed onto a raspberry pi 1 so it's too old for Gitlab Actions Runners, I've left the deployment as resyncing to the pi instead.
+This code is deployed onto a raspberry pi 1 so it's too old for GitHub Actions runners, I've left the deployment as rsyncing to the pi instead.

 Currently the project does the following:
   - Checks if the plant state changes to/from wet/dry and plays a dry/watered sound.